GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 As usual, we first import the needed libraries we will be needing.
 These happen to be: `BeautifulSoup` so that we can interact and handle the data within the `html file`, and `urllib.request` in order to get this `html file` into a `Python` variable `client`.
 Of course we'll also need `Pandas` to create and manipulate our Dataframes.

-And so we begin by defining the variable for the `html file` by passing its url address into a Python variable `url`:
+And so we begin by defining the variable for the `html file` by passing its URL address into a Python variable `url`:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/951df0c8-ef6e-4315-91fd-a5e8f3ea6cd4)

-Note that we can also assign a variable `key_word_search `to replace anytime we need the content of key word `nkw` on the url address we have just passed.
+Note that we can also assign a variable `key_word_search `to replace anytime we need the content of key word `nkw` on the URL address we have just passed.
 This way our script shall be modified without having to access to any web browser or if we decide to automate other processes.

 Next we load the `html file` into memory with the function `uReq`.
 We also can have a look at the content of this object: